Internal Medicine Residency at TriStar Centennial Medical Center

 Resident salaries are determined on an annual basis.

-- Three weeks (15 days) Annual paid-time-Off (vacation, sick & any other time away from work)
+- Four weeks (20 days) annual paid-time-off (vacation, sick and any other time away from work)

 - One-time new resident orientation stipend ($500)

-- Laptops and iPhones provided that you may keep upon program completion
+- Laptops and iPhones that you may keep upon program completion

 - Two embroidered lab coats per year

-- Structure research curriculum including but not limited to clinical research, journal club preparation, quality improvement projects, book chapters, and review articles
+- Structured research curriculum including but not limited to clinical research, journal club preparation, quality improvement projects, book chapters and review articles

 - Secure on-site parking

-- Curriculum and board study materials provided: MKSAP, NEJM Knowledge+, and UWorld
+- Curriculum and board study materials provided: MKSAP, NEJM Knowledge+ and UWorld or Combank

 - Paid society memberships